rigilkent/astrodust_optprops/README.md

 # Create a material object
 matrl = opt.Material(...)

-# Define wavelengths, particles diameters, and distances to the star
+# Define wavelengths, particles diameters, and their distances to the star
 wavs = [...]
 diams = [...]
 dists = [...]